All four subspecies of gorillas are now critically endangered. Recycle your old mobile phone to help protect them.

 - Funds raised from donations support the Jane Goodall Institute Australia’s conservation of critically endangered primates in central Africa

 Ready to protect African primates?
 Here's what you can do:

 - As a guest - When you visit Taronga Zoo or Taronga Western Plains Zoo, bring your old mobile phone and accessories and place them in the collection bin at the front entrance

 - As an organisation - Involve your colleagues and do some good.
 Collect mobiles phones and accessories at your work and get a free courier pick up service when you collect at least 10 devices

-- At your school - Bring the gorillas’ story to your classroom.
-Collect at least 10 old mobile phones along with any accessories and you can get a free courier pick up service.
+Simply bring the gorillas’ story to your classroom and collect as many old mobile phones along with any accessories and you can get a free courier pick up service.
 We’ll also send your class a special thank you!

 Everything you need to know

 Gorillas are the largest and most powerful of all primates.
 With a genetic makeup almost 98% similar to humans, they are one of our closest living relatives.

 These rainforest dwellers are intelligent and feeling beings that serve important ecological services in their forest homes.
 Sadly, vast areas of their habitat have been lost through deforestation for the timber and mining industries.